Florida enacts legislation allowing challenges to “deathbed marriages.”

 It used to be that you could marry someone only moments before death and be vested with all the same rights and benefits as a spouse of 50 years.
 Florida wised up to this type of predatory behavior and enacted Florida Statute §732.805, which became effective on October 1, 2010.

-The statute allows an interested party to challenge a surviving spouse’s rights by alleging that the marriage was procured by fraud, duress or undue influence.
+The statute allows an interested party to challenge a surviving spouse’s rights by alleging that the marriage was procured by fraud, duress, or undue influence.
 The burden is on the challenger to establish, by a preponderance of the evidence, that the marriage was procured by fraud, duress, or undue influence.
-The cause of action cannot be brought until the death of the person believed to have been coerced into marriage and is only available for four (4) years from date of death.
-It will be interesting to revisit this blog after causes of action have been litigated under this statute.
+The cause of action cannot be brought until the death of the person believed to have been coerced into marriage and is only available for four (4) years from the date of death.
+It will be interesting to revisit this blog after the causes of action have been litigated under this statute.

 Florida Statute Section 732.805

 Spousal rights procured by fraud, duress, or undue influence.

 (1) A surviving spouse who is found to have procured a marriage to the decedent by fraud, duress, or undue influence is not entitled to any of the following rights or benefits that inure solely by virtue of the marriage or the person’s status as surviving spouse of the decedent unless the decedent and the surviving spouse voluntarily cohabited as husband and wife with full knowledge of the facts constituting the fraud, duress, or undue influence or both spouses otherwise subsequently ratified the marriage:

 (a) Any rights or benefits under the Florida Probate Code, including, but not limited to, entitlement to an elective share or family allowance; preference in appointment as personal representative; inheritance by intestacy, homestead, or exempt property; or inheritance as a pretermitted spouse.